U.S. judge says Apple e-books antitrust monitor's term to end

 Cote noted that Bromwich had faced a "challenging relationship" with Apple, which fought unsuccessfully to disqualify him as monitor.
 The Justice Department said its recommendation was "not an easy one" given that relationship.

-But Cote said Bromwich had "persevered and made numerous recommendations to Apple for the improvement of its antitrust compliance program," the vast majority of which Apple implemented.
+But Cote said Bromwich had "persevered and made numerous recommendations to Apple for the improvement of its antitrust compliance programme," the vast majority of which Apple implemented.

 "The monitor has ably performed a significant public service in a difficult environment," Cote wrote.